-Not a Product, Not a Business
+Not a Business

 Sustainability is a goal, profit isn’t.
 Traditional ads will never have a place here, which means there’s no incentive to making things inefficient: I want you to be able to find a recipe and get to cooking as quickly as possible, not keep you using this site for long just so that I can show you a lot of ads.